Administration interface users

 Funnelback’s roles features allow for any permission or capability traditionally assigned directly to users to be granted to a role, which can then be granted to many individual users, simplifying permission management over time.

-When a new user is created you will be asked to provide user details, set the user's password, assign the user to any roles they should have and finally grant permissions to manage the new user.
+When a new user is created you will be asked to select the client, provide user details, set the user’s password, assign the user to any roles they should have and finally grant permissions to manage the new user.

 Once the user has been created, these details (other than the username) can be edited, and specific settings can be adjusted including: